SkafteNicki/dtu_mlops/s8_monitoring/data_drifting.md

         uvicorn sentiment_api_starter:app --reload
         ```

-        You need the model file saved in the same directory as the application to run the application.
+        You need the model file saved in the same directory as the application to run it.
 Write a small
         `client.py` script that calls the application with a review and prints the predicted sentiment.
 Try executing
         the script in another terminal (while the `uvicorn` server is running) to confirm that the application is
         working.